gloewing/studyStrap_Figures/README.md

 # Figures and Methods Code

 The R code to run the methods is in the folders associated with the corresponding figure (or table).
-These include the output files generated from the Harvard Odyssey ("general" partition) cluster on which the methods were run.
+These include the output files generated from the Harvard Odyssey ("general" or "shared" partition) cluster on which the methods were run.
 All figures were generated on a a macOSX 10.12.6 personal computer.

 Some of the methods (R code) will require data and functions given in the folder "Functions and Data"